carrascoacd/ArduinoSIM800L/Readme.md

 A smart HTTP library based on Seeeduino that implements the AT HTTP commands to perform GET and POST requests to a JSON API.

 ## Support
-* Your board have to support the standard SoftwareSerial library.
+* Your board has to support the standard SoftwareSerial library.
 It doesn't work with HardwareSerial based boards for the moment.
-* The API response have to be a valid JSON.
+* The API response format has to be a valid JSON.
-* The library has been tested again Arduino Uno and Arduino Nano
+* The library has been tested against Arduino Uno and Arduino Nano.

 ## Instalation
 Download the library and then import it.